 The Macau walking maps or app-guided walks are easy to use through the historical parts of Macau.
-Alternatively, just follow the tourists.
-You’ll find tourists congregate at the steps leading to the Ruins of St Paul façade, the remains of the first church established by the Jesuits in China.
+Alternatively just follow the tourists.
+Tourists congregate at the steps leading to the Ruins of St Paul façade, the remains of the first church established by the Jesuits in China.

 The fortress was demilitarised in 1976 and in 1998 the Macao Museum was installed and is the perfect place to wander through if you’re interested in learning more of Macau’s history.
-If you enjoy museums, there’s another 20 to visit in Macau.
+And if you enjoy museums, relish the fact there’s another 20 to visit in Macau.

-Next to St Paul’s is a sacred Chinese folk Temple called Na Tcha built in 1888 to honour the traditional deity – child god of war.
-Both structures show how different religious beliefs co-existed in this town and are interesting examples of the blending of European / Chinese styles.
+To remind us of the Chinese heritage, a sacred Chinese folk Temple called Na Tcha stands next to St Paul’s.
+It was built in 1888 to honour the traditional deity – child god of war.
+Both structures are examples of Macau’s acceptance of differing religious beliefs.
+Their co-existence are interesting examples of the blending of European / Chinese culture.

-Wandering down the cobbled side-streets around St Paul’s will take you past a number of cafes and shops.
-The European architecture is covered in Chinese signage – a remind we’re in the heart of Chinese territory.
-At the base of the St Paul’s is Senado Square, surrounded by pastel painted neo-classcial buildings.
-Attractions in the area include the St Domincan’s Church, the St Augustine’s Church and St Lawrence’s Church.
+Wandering the uneven cobbled side-streets around St Paul’s takes you past a number of cafes and shops.
+Nothing the glaring Chinese signs emblazoned on the European styled buildings remind the vistitor we’re in the heart of Chinese territory.
+The pastel painted neo-classcial buildings at the base of the St Paul’s is Senado Square are irresistable to the picture snapping tourist.
+Other attractions in the area include the St Domincan’s Church, the St Augustine’s Church and St Lawrence’s Church.

-Night bungee is available to up the ante on the adrenalin level, but if bungee jumping sounds too adventurous, try the skywalk around the external platform on the 338m tall tower secure in the knowledge you are harnessed in for safety.
+Night bungee is available to up the ante on the adrenalin level.
+If bungee jumping sounds too adventurous, try the skywalk around the external platform on the 338m tall tower secure in the knowledge you are harnessed in for safety.
 For those seeking an even more sedate experience there’s always the gondola ride at the Venetian Hotel.

 The Shrekfest is ideal for younger kids, where they’ll enjoy a buffet breakfast with a few characters from the cast of Dreamworks at the Sheraton Macau Hotel Cotai Central.
 Served twice daily, families dine with favourite characters from Madagascar, King Fu Panda and How to train your Dragon.
 Families can skip breakfast and watch their favourite Dreamworks characters parade through the Mall at the Sands Cotai Central, with plenty of opportunities to get up close and personal to the characters.